scottjonesdev/pantry-of-plants/content/posts/croutons.md

 <div markdown=1 class="text">

 ##Description
 Croutons are a great way to repurpose old bread.
 They are quick, easy to make, and delicious!
-I like to use mine in Kale salad.
+I like to use mine in <a href="kale-salad.md.html" target="_blank">Kale salad</a>.

 ##Ingredients
 - Bread (Any bread will do!)